Police Officer Eligibility | Join Us2024-10-09T15:44:04+01:00

 You should make the Force Vetting Unit aware of:

-• Any convictions or cautions for criminal offences or involvement in criminal investigations relating to either yourself or anyone included on your original vetting or application forms.
+• Any convictions or cautions for criminal offences or involvement in criminal investigations relating to anyone included on your original vetting or application forms.

-Will I be told the reasons for a refusal?2022-06-15T08:35:44+01:00
+Will I be told the reasons for a vetting refusal?2024-07-03T14:55:34+01:00

 There are many reasons why an applicant can be refused and where possible the applicant will be told the reasons.
 However there are a number of situations where they cannot be told because the information held may relate to a family member, criminal associate or may be subject of an exemption from disclosure under the Data Protection Act.

-Can I appeal if I am refused?2023-08-25T11:09:07+01:00
+Can I appeal if my vetting is refused?2024-07-03T15:10:53+01:00

+Yes.
 You may appeal a vetting decision where you believe one or more of the following factors apply.

-• Further information is available that was not considered by the decision maker
+• Further information is available that was not considered by the decision maker.

-• The vetting rejection was disproportionate considering the circumstances or details of the case
+• The vetting rejection was disproportionate considering the circumstances or details of the case.

-• The decision was perverse or unreasonable
+• The decision was perverse or unreasonable.

-• No explanation was given for the decision
+• No explanation was given for the decision.

 Any appeal must be in writing and must clearly set out the grounds for appeal.
 Appeals are dealt with by a senior officer or member of staff who is independent of the original decision-making process and has not been previously involved in the case.
 Applicants should address their appeal to the Force Vetting Unit in the first instance who will pass the appeal, along with any rationale for the decision, to a senior officer or member of staff who will look into the case and respond directly to the applicant.